 On the stage we have a DJ spinning tunes and introducing lawyers and judges.

-The picnic is held at Amelia Earhart Park located in Miami at 401 East 65 Street, Hialeah, FL 33013.
-The 10th Annual Minority Mentoring Picnic will be held Saturday, November 9, 2013 starting at noon.
+The picnic is held each November at Amelia Earhart Park located in Miami at 401 East 65 Street, Hialeah, FL 33013.
 Although the picnic is free, there is a small $10 fee for parking and we welcome donations and sponsorships to offset the costs.
 Click here for a park map and parking information.